 Some leasing companies offer additional fleet management and maintenance services that can be rolled into the lease payments.
 This is called a full-service or maintenance lease.
 The important point here is knowing exactly what’s included in the lease.

 “A number of items (brakes, tires, glass, etc.) may not be included or be limited to, say, one set,” Jastrow said.
 “The items that are either excluded or limited [in the lease] are typically the more costly items a vehicle may incur over its life.
-A full-service lease will typically only cover a period of time (75,000 miles) at which point it expires.
-Similar to the closed-end lease, the lessor will price the risk factor, which makes this more expensive to the lessee.
+A full-service lease will typically only cover a period (75,000 miles) when it expires.
+Like the closed-end lease, the lessor will price the risk factor, making this more expensive to the lessee.
 The benefit, however, is peace of mind to know what your [maintenance] expenses will be.”

 In general, another benefit that leasing provides is the flexibility for fleets to structure leases to allow for either “off-book” or “on-book” accounting treatment, depending on what best fits the company’s objectives.

 In contrast, a loan is treated strictly as “on-book,” with the vehicle value in the “asset” column of the balance sheet, and the loan in the “liability” column.

 Why is this relevant?
 It impacts a company’s debt-to-equity ratios when applying for business loans and other forms of financing.
 The “off-book” treatment for certain types of leases does not show as a liability on the balance sheet, which enhances the debt-to-equity ratio.

 (Consult with your accounting advisors to determine what lease structure works best for the fleet.)